African Baobab Tree

-The African Baobab tree is a unique species and has adapted in amazing ways to their environment.
+The African Baobab tree is a unique species and has adapted in amazing ways to its environment.

-The African baobab tree are odd looking trees and are quite remarkable.
+The African baobab tree is odd-looking and is quite remarkable.
 They are able to survive in very dry parts of Africa and in a variety of habitats.

 As the tree gets older, the middle of the trunk naturally gets hollowed out and is sometimes used as a haven by some animals.
 It is a perfect hideaway and provides protection from both the elements and any predators that may be lurking around.